everella/Fauxtoshop-Gimp-Theme/README.md

 # Installing Fauxtoshop (Windows)

+1. Download the latest stable release of Gimp [here](https://www.gimp.org/downloads/)

-- Visit the releases page and download the .zip archive Fauxtoshop.zip
+2. Visit the releases page here on github and download the .zip archive Fauxtoshop.zip

+3. Extract the contents of the archive

-- Access the path
+4. Access the path to your Gimp 2.10x AppData Roaming folder; e.g. C:\Users\YOURUSERNAME\AppData\Roaming\GIMP\2.10

+5. Drag the Fauxtoshop's Gimp 2.10 folder into your Gimp 2.10x AppData Roaming folder.

+6. Profit